dnlcrl/Close-Google-Tabs/README.md

 # Close Google Tabs

-This is a Chrome extension for quickly close all Google Search tabs in the current window, you click the extension button and puff.
+Browser extensions (only Chrome for now) for quickly close all Google Search tabs in the current window, you click the extension button and puff.
 Simple as that.

-This is particularry useful if you set the 'open results in a new tab' setting from Google Search setting panel.
+This is particularry useful if 'open results in a new tab' set in Google Search setting panel.